 You could totally make this chicken by just slathering it in my Peri-Peri sauce recipe but adding a little honey and more acidity turns this marinade into a knock-out.
 The sweetness compliments the spicy peri-peri sauce beautifully and also helps to caramelize everything a bit when the chicken is grilled.

-I served this chicken with a crunchy green salad and crusty baguette to mop up the sauce but baked potato wedges or turmeric-scented rice would be just as good.
-Squeeze over some of that glorious grilled lemon juice and tuck in.
-Enjoy!
+Serve this chicken with a crunchy green salad and crusty baguette to mop up the sauce or turmeric-scented rice would be just as good.
+These are all good ideas for side dishes too:

 - ½ cup peri-peri sauce

 - 2 tablespoons honey

 - 2 tablespoons olive oil